mgzzl/vision-transformer-for-image-quality-perception-of-individual-observers/README.md

 ```

 ## Support
-For comments, queries and help I can be reached at the following email adress: max.geissler@stud.th-deg.de
+For comments, questions and help I can be reached at the following email adress: max.geissler@stud.th-deg.de

 ## ToDo's
 - [ ] Integrate pretrained ViT-Model